remix-run/react-router/docs/api/components/Route.md

 is also activated.
 Please refer to the [overview][overview] since this is a very critical part of the router's design.

+### `ignoreScrollBehavior`

+When route or its `params` change, router adjusts window scroll position according to [`scrollBehavior`](https://github.com/rackt/react-router/blob/master/docs/api/create.md#scrollbehavior).
+This is generally desirable but you might want to opt out of scrolling adjustment for a specific route or a group of routes.

+If you specify `ignoreScrollBehavior` attribute on a route, changes in `params` or any transitions within its `children` will not adjust scroll position.
+This can be useful on a search page or in a tabbed interface.

+Note that changes in `query` never adjust scroll position, regardless of the value of this attribute.

 Example
 -------